martijnfolmer/Folmer_godot_samples/README.md

 # Godot Samples Repository

 Welcome to my Godot samples repository!
-This project serves as a collection of various godot functions
+This project serves as a collection of various godot functions.
+I'll be updating this over time with things I think others could use

 > **Usage:** Everyone is completely free to use, modify, and incorporate these samples into their own projects, in any and all ways